On this page

 - The asset is not yet in general use in the Netherlands.

 - You do not simultaneously apply the EIA and SDE+ schemes.

 If you sell or give away the business assets within 5 years after your investment and the total value exceeds €2,300, you must repay a proportion of the allowance via the disinvestment surcharge.
 For further information, please contact the Dutch Tax and Customs Administration (Belastingdienst).

 How to apply?

-Please read the information on how to apply for EIA at RVO's website.
+Please read the information on applying for the EIA at RVO.nl.